 Images are a critical part of most websites.
 Unfortunately, images can also increase your page size and significantly slow down your load times.
 This is frustrating to visitors and can lower your page ranking with search engines like Google.
-In fact, if a page doesn’t load in less than 3 seconds, most visitors will abandon your site and move on elsewhere.
+If a page doesn’t load in less than 3 seconds, most visitors will abandon your site and move on elsewhere.

-In addition, having a lot of images will use up more space on your server and increase your site’s bandwidth significantly.
-This is unlikely to be a problem in the early days of your website’s life, however it could increase your hosting costs over time, unless you are hosting with a company that does not charge for disks space or bandwidth like Sunny HQ.
+Also, having a lot of images will use up more space on your server and increase your site’s bandwidth significantly.
+This is unlikely to be a problem in the early days of your website’s life; however it could increase your hosting costs over time unless you are hosting with a company that does not charge for disks space or bandwidth like Sunny HQ.

-The simple solution: optimizing your images.
-Image optimization is just a fancy way of saying you should save your images in a web friendly format.
+The simple solution: optimize your images.
+Image optimization is just a fancy way of saying you should save your images in a web-friendly format.
 Image optimization is critical to making sure your site is performing at its best.

 In this article, we’ll show you how you can optimize the images on your WordPress website to help your visitors have a hassle-free experience and make sure your site isn’t penalized by search engines for having slow load times.

 File Format JPEG or PNG – Optimize Images for WordPress